What We Do

 Daily Routine

-Twice a year an Activity week is arranged on the basis of reward for effort made by students during the school year.
+Before Christmas and Summer holidays, an Activity week is arranged on the basis of reward for effort made by students during the school year.

 Behaviour Modification and Attendance Strategies